The-Mind-Palace/The-Mind-Palace.github.io/_posts/2023-10-24-Intro-to-CUDA-Graphs.md

 CUDA operations form the nodes of a graph, with the edges being the dependencies between the operations.
 All CUDA work essentially forms a graph.
 This is realised by this data  abstraction.

-![Fig 1: How CUDA Graphs are able to capture the workstreams' workflow](../images/image_1_intro_to_CUDA.png)
+![Fig 1: How CUDA Graphs are able to capture the workstreams' workflow](../images/image_1_intro_to_CUDA.png) *Fig 1: How CUDA Graphs are able to capture the workstreams' workflow*

 The operations in the nodes can be: